jamesrcounts/jamesrcounts.com/_posts/2017-03-07-create-a-serverless-blog-with-aws-and-jekyll.md

         1. Choose "Redirect requests"
         1. Configure the redirect
             * I'll enter "jamesrcounts.com" for the target bucket
-            * I'll enter "https" as the protocol
+            * I'll enter "http" as the protocol
         1. Click "Save"

         1. Click on "Static website hosting" again, then click on the endpoint URL.
 It may take a few moments to redirect.